jsonstat/conv/docs/EXAMPLES.md

 #### 2. Filter data

 The dataset is big because it contains many indicators available by sex and age (besides time).
 Because we are going to calculate our ratio using the "Labour force in per cent of the population (seasonally adjusted)" (*ArbstyrkP1*), we don't really need any other categories of the *ContentsCode* dimension.
 And because we are not going to compute results by age (*Alder*), we just need to keep the *15-74* category.
-Creating a JSON-stat subset is easy with **jsonstatslice**.
+Creating a JSON-stat subset is easy with **jsonstatdice**.

 ```
-jsonstatslice no.jsonstat no-subset.jsonstat --filter ContentsCode=ArbstyrkP1,Alder=15-74
+jsonstatdice no.jsonstat no-subset.jsonstat --filter ContentsCode=ArbstyrkP1,Alder=15-74
 ```

 #### 3. Convert JSON-stat to a more popular JSON data structure